haraprasadparida/IT-Support-Portfolio/README.md

 ## 👋 About This Portfolio

-This repository documents my hands-on learning journey toward becoming a professional Desktop Support Engineer.
+This repository documents my hands-on learning journey toward becoming a professional Desktop Support Engineer and IT Engineer.

 Each section contains:
 - ✅ Practical lab exercises